bettdouglas/json_mode_for_gen_ai_business_apps/revealjs-starter/index.md

 ---

 ## Examples with JSON schema enforced
-Show listings with a minimum price of 1000, a maximum price of 5000, at least 2 bedrooms, 2 bathrooms, and an area of at least 1000 square feet, located near a main road.
+Show me listings with a minimum price of 1000, a maximum price of 5000, at least 2 bedrooms, 2 bathrooms, and an area of at least 1000 square feet, located near a main road.

 ```json
 {